Welcome to the Shingles Support Society

 The Shingles Support Society supplies information on shingles and post-herpetic neuralgia (PHN for short): what they are and how to treat them.

-A vaccine for the prevention of shingles will soon be available.
-In September, the vaccine (known as Zostavax®▼) will be provided to people of 70 and 79 years old, through their NHS GP, pharmacist or private healthcare provider.
+A vaccine for the prevention of shingles is available.
+From September, the vaccine (known as Zostavax®▼) will be provided to people who are 70, 78 or 79 years old on 1st September 2014, through their NHS GP, pharmacist or private healthcare provider.
 We encourage anyone who is offered this vaccine to take it up.
 Because it is a booster to your own antibodies, it is relatively side-effect free with only headache or soreness at the site of the injection reported.

 Public Health England has issued this statement:

 "There will be a shingles vaccination programme introduced for people aged 70, with a catch-up programme for those aged up to, and including, 79 years.
 Shingles is an infection of a nerve that causes pain and a rash along a band of skin over the affected nerve.
 The infection is caused by the herpes varicella-zoster virus, which also causes chickenpox.
 Following chickenpox infection, the virus lies dormant in the nervous tissue but may reappear following reactivation as shingles.
 The programme will begin in September 2013 and it is estimated that around 800,000 people in the UK will be eligible for the vaccine in the first year."